dangtuanhuy/assembla-to-jira-migration/README.md

 ### Create custom fields

+This step is very important, so do not skip it.
 You are now ready to create the Jira custom fields, so execute the following command:

 ```
-$ ruby 10-jira_create_custom_fields.rb
+$ ruby 10-jira_create_custom_fields.rb screen_id1 screenid2
 ```

+The values of `screen_id1` and `screen_id2` are found by going to the screens page on the admin dashboard at `JIRA_API_HOST/secure/admin/ViewFieldScreens.jspa` and clicking on the project `Bug Screen Scheme` and `Default Screen Scheme` links respectively.

+You will be taken to the page whose url `JIRA_API_HOST/secure/admin/ConfigureFieldScreenScheme.jspa?id=10001` indicates the screen id, in this example `id=10001`.

 This scripts scans the current Jira custom fields and creates the Assembla fields `Assembla-xxx` which are missing.

-If no errors occur, at the end you will be asked to associate manually the created custom fields with the relevant screens which looks something like this:
+After that the fields are assigned to the relevant screens given by `screen_id1` and `screen_id2`.

 ```
-IMPORTANT!
-Please go to the following custom field links:
-* 'Assembla-Id' => link?fieldId=customfield_10100
-* 'Assembla-Milestone' => link?fieldId=customfield_10101
-* 'Assembla-Status' => link?fieldId=customfield_10102
-* 'Assembla-Reporter' => link?fieldId=customfield_10103
-* 'Assembla-Assignee' => link?fieldId=customfield_10104
-* 'Assembla-Completed' => link?fieldId=customfield_10105
-* 'Assembla-CustomField' => link?fieldId=customfield_10106

-and associate each to the following screens (checkbox):
-* XX: Scrum|Kanban Bug Screen
-* XX: Scrum|Kanban Default Issue Screen
+POST /rest/api/2/screens/{screenId}/tabs/{tabId}/fields
+{
+  "fieldId": "summary"
+}
+def jira_add_field(screen_id, tab_id, field_id)
+  ...
+end
 ```

+#### Errors

+This step is very important, so do NOT skip it.

+Otherwise the following ticket import script will fail with the error message `Field 'field-name' cannot be set.
+It is not on the appropriate screen, or unknown`.

-This step is very important, so do not skip it.
-If for one reason or the other the script above fails, you will need to define manually the following custom fields (text field read-only):
+If for one reason or the other the script fails, you will need to define manually the following custom fields (text field read-only):

 * Assembla-Id
 * Assembla-Status